bparanj/crystal/programming/iac/docs/boto/create-public-subnet.md

  enabling `map_public_ip_on_launch` does not automatically make the instances publicly accessible.
 You still need to configure the appropriate security group rules and network ACLs to allow the desired inbound traffic to reach the instances.

-Also, keep in mind that enabling `map_public_ip_on_launch` is typically used for public-facing subnets where instances need to be directly accessible from the internet.
+Also, keep in mind that enabling `map_public_ip_on_launch` is  used for public-facing subnets where instances need to be directly accessible from the internet.
 For private subnets that do not require direct internet access, you would usually set `map_public_ip_on_launch` to `false` and use other mechanisms like NAT Gateways or VPN connections for outbound internet access.

 Yes, the boto3 code I provided in the previous example does enable the "auto-assign public IP" feature for the subnet, which is equivalent to setting `map_public_ip_on_launch` to `true` in Terraform.